radicle-dev/radicle-upstream/DEVELOPMENT.md

 ## Quality assurance

-We already have an extensive end-to-end test suite which covers most features and a good amount of edgecases, however it is impossible to eliminate every bug and regression this way, that's why we perform a QA procedure before publishing a release.
+We already have an extensive end-to-end test suite which covers most features and a good amount of edge cases, however it is impossible to eliminate every bug and regression this way, that's why we perform a QA procedure before publishing a release.